awsdocs/aws-control-tower-guide/doc_source/resources-not-removed.md

 + Logging and logging access S3 buckets in the logging account are not removed\.
 + Contents of the logging and logging access buckets are not removed\.

-**Core Accounts**
+**Shared Accounts**

-Two core accounts \(logging and archive\) are created during AWS Control Tower setup\.
+Two shared accounts \(Audit and Log Archive\) are created in the Security OU during AWS Control Tower setup\.
 When you decommission your landing zone:
-+ Core accounts that were created during AWS Control Tower setup are not closed\.
++ Shared accounts that were created during AWS Control Tower setup are not closed\.
 + The `OrganizationAccountAccessRole` IAM role is recreated to align with standard AWS Organizations configuration\.
 + The `AWSControlTowerExecution` role is removed\.